 “The coach was Chuck Medlar (the namesake of Medlar Field) and we would hang out at the baseball field and go into the dugout.
 If you would retrieve nine foul balls from the neighborhood, because they would fly into College Heights across the street, he’d give us a free one…he was so nice to us kids and we loved it.”

 Losch, an avid runner who logs countless miles on his personal odometer, carried that feeling with him when he took over Rapid Transit in the mid-1980s.

 “We’ve always been a tech running shop first.
-We have about 10,000 pairs of shoes in inventory and every model’s coming in three widths – nobody does that anymore,” Losch said.
-“They [big-box stores] will bring the new style of shoe in and then when they sell out a size, they don’t replace it.
+We have about 10,000 pairs of shoes in inventory and every model’s coming in three widths – nobody does that anymore,” Losch said. “[Big-box stores] will bring the new style of shoe in, and then when they sell out a size they don’t replace it.
 Now, what sense does that make?
-Every Sunday night and Monday, we’re replacing every shoe that we sold the previous week.”
+Every Sunday night and Monday we’re replacing every shoe that we sold the previous week.”